RFC1920/Mom-Server-Replacement-Project/README.md

-#  Mom Server Replacement Project
+#  MoM Server Replacement Project

-Scripts and other things for this game.
+Scripts and other things for the game Memories of Mars by Limbic Entertainment and 505 games.

 This should be considered a work in progress and partially working or garbage depending on your perspective.